-is the Assistant Curator of the Toronto Biennial of Art, working with Candice Hopkins and Tairone Bastien on the inaugural 2019 and 2021 editions.
+is a Curator for the Toronto Biennial of Art, working with Candice Hopkins and Tairone Bastien on the inaugural 2019 and 2021 editions.
 She is a graduate of the Master of Visual Studies Curatorial program at the University of Toronto, where she previously completed her Master of Arts in Art History.
 A researcher, curator and art educator, Lawson works within the tradition of eco- and Material feminisms.

 4163036939 | email@example.com

 I am grateful as a woman of settler descent for the privilege to conduct research and cultural work which engages with Tkaronto, the gathering place.
 For thousands of years it has been the traditional land of the Huron-Wendat, the Seneca, and most recently, the Mississaugas of the Credit River.
 The territory was the subject of the Dish With One Spoon Wampum Belt Covenant, an agreement between the Iroquois Confederacy and Confederacy of the Ojibwe and allied nations to peaceably share and care for the resources around the Great Lakes.
 Today, this meeting place is still home to many Indigenous people from across Turtle Island, and I carry forth a profound sense of response-ability and respect for all in a human and more-than-human world.

 I recognize, too, the privilege that Greta Gaard so astutely points to: I am able to think through issues of gender and environment, when so many have real material needs for food security and productive agricultural land, forest resources, clean water and sanitation which takes precedence over more structural discussions about gendered environmental discourses.
 Invalu- able work in being conducted in varying contexts, the urgency of which cannot be understated: yet to take time for the development of theory is to attend to the systemic defects (namely the Western story of reason and nature) which have fuelled human and environmental crises.